userfrosting/learn/03.installation/01.requirements/02.essential-tools-for-php/docs.md

 Git is one of the most popular [version control systems](https://en.wikipedia.org/wiki/Version_control), originally created for aiding development of the Linux kernel.

-To start working with Userfrosting, you will need to install **git** [installed](/basics/requirements/essential-tools-for-php#git).
+To start working with Userfrosting, you will need to use **git**.
 Git is important to use with UserFrosting for four reasons:

-1. Many of the [asset management tools](/basics/installation#npm-dependencies) that UserFrosting depends on, use git;
+1. Many of the [asset management tools](#npm) that UserFrosting depends on, use git;
 2. It makes it easier to merge updates in UserFrosting into your project;
 3. It makes it easier for you and your team to keep track of changes in your code, and allows your team to work simultaneously on different features;
 4. It makes it easy to deploy and update your code on your production server (if you're using a VPS or dedicated hosting).